Thomas Kilmann Conflict Model and The Two Painters

 #2- Collaborating Style

-Next, individuals who utilise the collaborating style demonstrate high levels of assertiveness and cooperativeness.
-They concentrate on discovering a solution that benefits all parties and achieves their objectives.
+Next, individuals who utilise the collaborating style of the Thomas Kilmann Conflict Model, demonstrate high levels of assertiveness and cooperativeness.
+Basically, you assert your own needs and concerns while also being highly receptive and responsive to the other person’s needs.
 Ideally, use this style more than others, simply because the style promotes a Win-Win situation.
+This is the complete opposite of avoiding as you’ll soon learn.
+It is also an improvement on where the compromising falls short.

 Examples of Using the Collaborating Style